-Also, because Facebook can aggregate similar people to Jane (using their algorithm and tracking pixel) we can show the same starting ad, content, and sequence to other small business owners like Jane.
+Also, because Facebook can aggregate similar people to Betty (using their algorithm and tracking pixel) we can show the same starting ad, content, and sequence to other small business owners like Betty.

-We can safely say that if Jane has not ordered already, she will likely order from us soon.
+We can safely assume that if Betty has not ordered already, she will likely order from us soon.
 She will either visit the website directly, click on an email, search for “Printulu” or the product she needs (see one of our search ads or organic results) or click on a display advert.

 Step 2 – Conversion has been achieved

-So far we have used omnichannel marketing to convert Jane into a customer as well as reach and convert people similar to her.
+So far we have used omnichannel marketing to convert Betty into a customer as well as reach and convert people similar to her.